 - Custom printing your packaging to increase brand awareness and visual appearance of your parcels

 Packaging for home deliveries

 When it comes to home deliveries, product safety is paramount.
-Broken goods will upset your customers, potentially damaging your brand reputation, and incur additional costs for your business in processing and issuing returns.
+Broken goods will upset your customers, which can potentially damage your brand reputation.
+You will also incur additional costs for your business in processing and issuing returns.

 The appearance of your packages is also important because it affects how customers perceive your brand.
 Consider the following:

-- Ensure your parcels are neatly presented and compact
+- Parcels should be neatly presented and compact

 - Choose environmentally friendly packaging to improve customer experience and show your concern for the planet

 - Do not overpack to prevent parcels from bursting in transit or leaving customers with excess packaging for disposal

 - Add a tear strip to make it easier for customers to open their package

 - Make sure your packaging is suitable for returns